 This reproduction of an old postcard showing the church as it was prior to the first World War.
 The building on the extreme right of this picture was the old Post Office on the other side of Chapel lane.

-The choir in the time of Rev.Bignold about 80 or 90 years ago.
+The choir in the time of Rev.Bignold about 90 years ago.

 Scarning Hall which is adjacent to the church was once the rectory but now a private house.